andrewharrisonGH/RoDA-ThermoNet/README.md

 ```

 ### Rotation and Tensor Generation
-Run the following commands, with an appropriate number of allocated CPU resources (I have preffered `n=32`), to generate direct and reverse tensors from the relaxed PDB structure that undergo the rotational augmentations specified in ROTATIONS (example separate slurm submission scripts can be found in this Repo).
+Run the following commands, with an appropriate number of allocated CPU resources (I have preffered `n=32`), to generate direct and reverse tensors from the relaxed PDB structures that undergo the rotational augmentations specified in ROTATIONS (example separate slurm submission scripts can be found in this Repo as `run_gends` and `run_gends_rev.sh`).
 If you are generating testing tensors, have only one rotation listed in ROTATIONS_LIST as `0,0,0`.
 ```bash
 python gends.py --input VARIANT_LIST --output output_tensor_name --pdb_dir ./PDB_relaxed  --rotations ROTATION_LIST --boxsize 16 --voxelsize 1 --ncores 32
 python gends.py --input VARIANT_LIST --output output_tensor_name --pdb_dir ./PDB_relaxed  --rotations ROTATION_LIST --boxsize 16 --voxelsize 1 --ncores 32 --reverse